-A while ago I wrote a note in this blog about Teaching English to Young Learners (TEYL) in Greece.
-In it, I referenced a study on the Greek PEAP project, that had been kindly brought to my attention by one of the project members, noting that the findings of that study did not align well with my own empirical data.
-PEAP, by the way, is the Greek acronym for TEYL.
+A while ago I wrote a blog post where I expressed my reservations about Teaching English to Young Learners (TEYL) in Greece.
+In that post, I mentioned some research about the Greek TEYL project (PEAP), which had been kindly brought to my attention by one of the project members, and I noted that the findings of that study did not align well with my own empirical data.

 At the time, I noted that “the PEAP findings have yet to be published in full, so much of the discussion in this section is speculative”.
 I am happy to say that the findings on the PEAP project have been published in the ELT Journal Special Issue on TEYL.
 The full citation for the article (unfortunately behind a paywall) is:

 Karavas, E. (2014).
 Implementing innovation in primary EFL: a case study in Greece.
 ELT Journal, 68(3), 243-253.

 Some relevant findings, as reported by Karavas, seem to be the following:

 - The teachers, whose continued employment depends on the success of the project, reportedly have very positive views about its impact (p.
 248).